-Now, it is time to perform Causal discovery.
-Causal discovery is a methodology to find cause based on observation.
+Now, it is time to perform a Causal discovery.
+Causal discovery is a methodology to find a cause based on observation.
 And here, the software uses Baye's theorem to update the beliefs.

 Now is the time to apply your reasoning skill.
 What do you think that you will stay jobless when you see 2 job postings?
 Did you expect more job postings?
 Then lower the likelihood number for observation "given 'Stay jobless for a long time' is true.
 If you expected fewer job postings, then increase this number.
 Say, for example, you expected more job postings in the newspaper than 2, so, lets set the likelihood to 80%.
 Same way, set the likelihood of the observation "given 'Get a better offer' is True = 30%.

-Once you click the Update Belief button, you will be asked the similar question for other experiments.
+Once you click the Update Belief button, you will be asked a similar question for other experiments.
 Finally, you will see that your beliefs are updated as shown below.